Diploma Programs

 • Provide an opportunity to demonstrate your elevated knowledge

-Required prerequisite: To enroll in the KADPA at Kepler College, you must first successfully complete your Kepler Professional Diploma in Astrology (KPDA – 130 weeks of instruction) OR show a demonstration of equivalent knowledge AND gain the permission of the Kepler College Administration Department.
+Required prerequisite: To enroll in the KADPA at Kepler College, you must first successfully complete your Kepler Professional Diploma in Astrology (KPDA – one hundred and thirty (130) weeks of instruction) OR show a demonstration of equivalent knowledge AND gain the permission of the Kepler College Administration Department.
 For additional information contact registrar@keplercollege.org.

 KAPDA requirements: Sixty (60) weeks of additional coursework, which can consist of a mix of ten or five-week courses.